chironapp/chiron-website/src/content/blog/new-race-timing-system-debuts-at-the-bush-turkey-relay/index.md

 - **Faster**
 - **More fun**

 for both participants and organisers.
-Stay tuned for more races, improvements, and updates to the Chiron Race Timing System!
+If you're interested in using Chiron to organise or time your next event, [**get in touch**](/contact/), we'd love to help.

 ![Bush Turkey Relay celbration](./bush-turkey-relay-2025-celebration.JPG)